- Before undertaking an update, authors should consider the currency and relevance of the question, as well as the methodology used to address it.

 Several important decisions are required at the beginning of the planning of an update.
 The first is whether the original review question is still relevant.
 The second is whether the general methodological approach is still appropriate to answer the review question: this will need a review of the original protocol.
 Third, authors need to address whether the scope of the review is appropriate, whether it should be split into two or more reviews, or whether it should be merged with other reviews.
 Important changes of this nature indicate a need for a new protocol.

-The following updating standards reflect three key stages: planning, conducting and reporting the update.
+The following updating standards reflect two key stages: planning and conducting the update.
 Expectations are that review authors will consider each of these sections before updating a review.
 Authors should examine and address any feedback on the original review before embarking on an update or a new derivative review.
 Planning an update should involve discussion with the Cochrane Review Group (CRG) over the adoption of new methods or changes to the review question proposed.
 The following standards for updates should be used in conjunction with the conduct and reporting standards for new Cochrane Reviews and these are cited where necessary.

 Methods Co-ordinator (2011-2018)